Saturday, July 31, 2021

 Brockport

-We took our time leaving Bushnell's Basin, sleeping in til 8:00 and throwing our lines by 9:30.
-We quickly passed through Locks 31 and 32.
+We took our time leaving Bushnell's Basin; throwing our lines by 9:30 and quickly passing through Locks 31 and 32.
 These locks were the first we'd seen with wire tubing instead of ropes to hang on to.
 Each lock lifted us 25 feet.
 Lock 32 opened up to a dark and dreary rock cut with nothing to look at except an occasional fishing boat.
-We passed under many guard gates on the Erie Canal.
-They are kept in the open position when conditions are good.
-They are closed to protect the canal from high water flow coming from swollen rivers.
-At times, boats can be stuck between guard gates but they can tie up along the canal walls.
+We passed under many guard gates on this section of the Erie Canal.
+They remain in the open position when conditions are good and are closed to protect the canal from high water flow coming from swollen rivers.
+At times, boats can be stuck between guard gates but are allowed to tie up along the canal walls.
 It's a safe place to wait for conditions to improve.

 Osimo in Lock 32